mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

               trend='c')
 ```

 But what if we don't know ahead of time what order we want for our model?
+For simple AR or MA models, we can look at the [partial autocorrelation](#partial-autocorrelation) or [autocorrelation plots](#autocorrelation), respectively.
+But for more complex models, we'll need to perform model comparison.
+We do this with AIC, a measure of how well our model fits the data.
+Because model accuracy inevitably increases as we throw in more terms, AIC penalizes more complex models.